Tuesday 18 March 2014

 Steiner was a philosopher, scientist and innovator, who saw the child as real person.
 Examples of his beliefs were that education should: work for all children irrespective of academic ability, class, ethnicity or religion; should take into account the needs of the whole child - academic, physical, emotional and spiritual; develop a love of learning and enthusiasm for school.

-I have friends, and have met a number of people, that attended Steiner schools - the antithesis of the state school system the great majority of us experienced - and from what I've observed, apparent testament to the principle that good values, respect, and basic decency are most certainly not qualities that get 'beaten' into you.
+I have friends, and have met a number of people, that attended Steiner schools - the antithesis of the state school system the great majority of us experienced - and from what I've observed, an apparent testament to the principle that good values, respect, and basic decency are most certainly not qualities that get 'beaten' into you.

 Another example of an alternative approach to preparing young people for adult life is Summerhill, a school founded way back in 1921 by A. S. Neill.